mletras89/Cellular-Genetic-Architecture/README.md

 The presented hardware architecture explores the idea of multidimensional cellular genetic algorithms presented in:

 [1] Alicia Morales-Reyes, Hugo Jair Escalante, Martin Letras, and Rene Cumplido.
-2015.
-An Empirical Analysis on Dimensionality in Cellular Genetic Algorithms.
+2015. *An Empirical Analysis on Dimensionality in Cellular Genetic Algorithms*.
 In Proceedings of the 2015 Annual Conference on Genetic and Evolutionary Computation (GECCO '15).
 Association for Computing Machinery, New York, NY, USA, 895–902.
 DOI:https://doi.org/10.1145/2739480.2754699